DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Diffusion Reinforcement via Negative-aware Finetuning

 where $i$ is the iteration number.
 The parameter $\eta$ governs a trade-off between learning speed and stability.
 A strictly on-policy scheme ($\eta=0$) yields rapid initial progress but is prone to severe instability, leading to catastrophic collapse.
 Conversely, a nearly offline approach ($\eta\rightarrow 1$) is robustly stable but suffers from impractically slow convergence (Figure \ref{fig:ablation-ema}).

 \textbf{Adaptive Loss Weighting.} Typical diffusion loss includes a time-dependent weighting $w(t)$ (Eq.~\eqref{eq:diffusion_loss}).
 Instead of manual tuning, we adopt an adaptive weighting scheme.
 The velocity predictor $\vv_\theta$ can be equivalently transformed into $\vx_0$ predictor, denoted as $\vx_\theta$ (e.g., $\vx_\theta=\vx_t-t\vv_\theta$ under rectified flow schedule).
-We replace the weighting with a form of self-normalized $\vx_0$ regression:
+We replace the weighting with a form of self-normalized $\vx_0$ regression, motivated by the diffusion distillation method DMD~\citep{yin2024one}: